-As it is shown in Fig. 13, the tsunami components extracted during monitoring at different times approximate the tsunami waveform much better than the detection curve by itself.
-However, the use of the full component extracted through FIF decomposition may be a heavy operation to perform in real time, since it would require transmission of a 3 hr long signal, that is a 720 element long vector, instead of a single number as needed for the detection curves.
-In instruments where power management is critical, such as DART stations, this operation should be performed rarely, e.g. once at a fixed time after detection, if precise data are needed, as is the case in data assimilation contexts (Wang et al., 2019b).
-At last, we also note that such large discontinuities in the detection curve are present in very few detection curves and that the example in Fig. 13 is the most pathological.
+As shown in Fig. 13, the tsunami components extracted during monitoring at different times approximate the tsunami waveform much better than the detection curve by itself.
+However, the use of the full component extracted through FIF decomposition may be a heavy operation to perform in real time, since it would require the transmission of a 3 h long signal, i.e., a 720-element-long vector, instead of a single number as needed for the detection curves.
+In instruments where power management is critical, such as DART stations, this operation should be performed rarely, e.g., once at a fixed time after detection, if precise data are needed, as is the case in data assimilation contexts (Wang et al., 2019b).
+Lastly, we also note that such large discontinuities in the detection curve are present in very few detection curves and that the example in Fig. 13 is the most pathological.